tape-tv/tape-tv.github.io/_posts/2016-02-25-schrank-a-simple-config-loader.markdown

 Our solution to that problem is [Schrank][schrank].

-It's a tiny gem that loads configuration from any YAML file.
+It's a tiny gem that loads configuration from a YAML file.
 You can provide a hash of defaults in case the file doesn't exist and, in development only, the defaults are merged with the YAML.

-This sounds strange at first, we know.
+The latter sounds strange at first, we know.
 But we like it this way because *there are two types of configuration – things you are happy to have in version control and things you aren't*.

 In production and staging, our config is managed via Chef.
-We have data bags per environment and we don't want to merge them with the defaults.
+We have a data bag per environment which we don't want to merge with the defaults.
 In development, we have our config split in two.

-Values that are safe to put into version control, such as access tokens that all the developers share, are written in as defaults.
+Values that are safe to put into version control, such as tokens shared by the whole team, are written in as defaults.
 Other values, such as personal AWS credentials, are read from the development YAML file.

-Here's what our usage tend to look like:
+Here's what our usage tends to look like:

 {% highlight ruby %}
 $config = Schrank.load(Rails.root.join("config/#{Rails.env}.yml")) do